How to take card payments

 Most modern card readers can be fully charged, set up and ready to start taking payments in under an hour.
 Once setup is completed, all payments can be processed through the card machine provider’s payment software, and you’ll also have the ability to process refunds, and have access to the sales data on all of your transactions.

-The majority of payments taken with a card reader will be using contactless payment methods – the transaction limit of contactless payments is currently £100.
-After £100, customers will need to input their PIN number.
+The majority of payments taken with a card reader will be using contactless payment methods – the transaction limit for a contactless payment is currently £100.
+For a payment over £100, customers will need to input their PIN number.

 Once your card reader is set up and integrated into your POS system – if you have one – you’re ready to start taking card payments in person!